department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/analytics/analytics-summary.md

 Analytics are an especially good way of seeing what people are doing.
 They can't tell us "why," but they can tell us "what."
 The data we looked at was especially good at giving us insight into the following:

 - Why do people come to VA.gov?
-What people do they do here?
+What do they do here?
 - Who's using the homepage?
 Who's using My VA?
 - How do people interact with the homepage?
 - How do people interact with My VA?